Ahmed-Hamdy101/node-auth-decoupled/README.md

 # NodeAuth  DEC _ ARCH

-This is the **server** for the NodeAuth project.
+This Project is a full-stack ( **SERVER** / **CLIENT** ) FOR Decouple-ARCH   for the NodeAuth project.
 It provides authentication, user profile management, and secure API endpoints using Node.js, Express, MongoDB, and JWT.

 ---